About Ski Mountaineering Competition - 'Skimo'

 These are athletic challenges, rather than tests of local knowledge – routes are marked and the techniques to employ are specified at all points on the courses.
 The sport enjoys a great popularity all over the world with a rapidly growing community in North America.
 Athletes and citizens that participate in such events tend to be skiers, splitboarders, trail runners, backcountry enthusiasts or simply endurance enthusiasts who seek a fun challenge.
 The supervised and controlled routes make the races ideal for young competitors who do not yet have a lot of out of bounds experience.

 Ski mountaineering competitors are often popular athletic heroes in western European nations.
 They are widely admired, and arrive on race day heavily promoted by outdoor equipment interests and their home country’s mountain federations.
 The ISMF organizes ski mountaineering races around the world in a World Cup Circuit.
 Here in Canada, the SMCC organizes an annual competition calendar and tracks athlete’s performance over the season to determine a National Champion and choose a Canadian National Ski Mountaineering Team.

-In the latter part of the 1990s, the International Ski Mountaineering Council was established to oversee the European and Youth competition calendars, organize an international World Cup series, and lobby for the sport’s inclusion in the Olympics.
+In the latter part of the 1990s, the International Ski Mountaineering Federation was established to oversee the European and Youth competition calendars, organize an international World Cup series, and lobby for the sport’s inclusion in the Olympics.
 The first official ISMF World Championships were held in Serre Chevalier, France, in January of 2002.
 On very short notice, the ACC organized (we canvassed regional backcountry ski pros for recommendations) a team of two men and registered Ptor Spriceneiks and Richard Haywood for the championship event.
 The two draftees served well, suffering selflessly as our impromptu national team.
 And, wonder of wonders, they didn’t finish last.
 Perhaps we DO have some national pool of talent for this kind of thing.